Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/get-started.md

 ---
+description: Learn how to quickly install Open Ticket AI using Docker.
+This guide provides easy setup instructions for integrating with your OTRS, OTOBO, or Znuny helpdesk via Web Services.
 title: Getting Started
-description: Install Open Ticket AI and integrate it with your ticket system.
 ---
 # Installation

 Open Ticket AI can be deployed quickly using Docker.
 Run the following command on your server to